DJV22/Hound_PVE/README.md

    - The following can be done by going to (PVE:Updates:Repositories) on the Right hand of the screen.
       - Disable
         * Enterprise ceph-quincy
+        * pve-enterprise
       - Enable
          * no subscription ceph-quincy
          * no subscription ceph-reef
    - Update all packages by selecting (PVE:Updates) on the right hand panel and refresh packages.
       - This should prompt for all the latest updates.
 Then when TASK ok show in the pop-up window.
 Close that window and press upgrade.
 When complete it will show "Your System is up-to-date".
       - Now update the PVE appliance templates list by forcing the update.
-Use the foloowing command "pveam update" in the shell.
+Use the following command `pveam update` in the shell.
 See link for further information of possible future changes. https://forum.proxmox.com/threads/howto-update-of-appliance-templates.1074/
-      - install unzip
+      - install unzip `apt install unzip`
-      -
+      - install sudo `apt install sudo`

 3. If you need to import your previous ZFS pool you must use the following shell commands after ensuring the drives are connected and available.
    - zpool import (poolname), If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
 This may need to be followed be the "zpool -e" flag to make it permanent.